 I started this blog as my Facebook page was becoming swamped with politics and it was difficult to find any old posts and rants.
 It also annoyed quite a few people, who were more interested in cats, food and where they are at any given moment.
 It is still full of politics of course and occasionally some good music.

-I do of course have a wonderful family, who put up with all my politicking and all other lunacy, without whom I would be nothing 🙂
+I do of course apologise to my wonderful family, who put up with all my politicking and all other lunacy, without whom I would be nothing 🙂

 I will also occasionally remember I am in a band http://www.theothersidefife.com much to the surprise of the other band members.
 What is missing from this mini bio, is the fact that since 1984 I have played the Guitar and sung in various bands.